singaround/songbook/songs/Bye-Bye-My-Roseanna.md

 ---
 templateKey: song
-title: Bye-Bye My Roseanna
+title: Bye-Bye my Roseanna
-wordsBy:
+wordsBy: Traditional
-tuneBy:
+tuneBy: Traditional
-chorusLine:
+chorusLine: 'Bye-bye, bye-bye, bye-bye, bye-bye'
-songLine:
+songLine: The boats are sailing round the bay
 tags:
-description:
+  - song
 date: 2019-03-07T08:05:12.000Z
 ---
-Roseanne, sweet Roseanne

-*Bye-bye, my Roseanna*
+The boats are sailing round the bay,\

-Roseanne, my Roseanne
+_Bye-bye my Roseanna._\
+All loaded down with fishermen,\

-*I won\'t be home tomorrow*
+_I won't be home tomorrow._

-> *Bye-bye, bye-bye, bye-bye, bye-bye*
+> _Bye-bye, bye-bye, bye-bye, bye-bye_\
->
-> *Bye-bye, my Roseanna*
+> _Bye-bye, my Roseanna_\
->
-> *Bye-bye, bye-bye, bye-bye, bye-bye*
+> _Bye-bye, bye-bye, bye-bye, bye-bye_\
->
-> *I won\'t be home tomorrow*
+> _I won't be home tomorrow_

-A dollar a day is a fisherman's pay
+A dollar a day is a fisherman's pay\
 It's easy come, easy go away

-We're leaving port at break of day
+We're leaving port at break of day\
 We're sailing out across the bay

-Our ship is a sailing around the bend

-It's loaded down with fishermen
+Around the horn we must go,\
+The gales are strong and the winds do blow,

-Roseanne, my Roseanne
+Roseanne, my Roseanne\
 I'm going away but not to stay